Mohammadpur, Dhaka

 Does a Norfolk Pine Like to Be Misted?

-Norfolk Pine trees are native to the Norfolk Island in the Pacific Ocean.
+Norfolk Pine trees are native to Norfolk Island in the Pacific Ocean.
 These evergreen trees are popular houseplants and are known for their tolerance of low light conditions.
 Norfolk Pines can grow to be quite large, reaching heights of up to 50 feet tall.

 While these tough trees can withstand a variety of different growing conditions, they do prefer humid environments. misting your Norfolk Pine on a regular basis will help to keep its needles healthy and hydrated.
 Be sure to use distilled water or rainwater when misting, as tap water can contain minerals that can damage the tree’s needles.